 You can eat it alone as a side dish, scoop it up with tortilla chips, or spoon it onto tacos, nachos, or quesadillas.
 The only thing you can’t do is eat just a little bit!
 We dare you to try!

 This version of esquites is spicy, but you can tone it down by cutting out the seeds/ribs of the jalapeno and leaving the cayenne off.
 We love spicy foods, but we know some people are sensitive to it, so make it a bit more tame if that works best for you and your family.
+If you’d like to incorporate this into a family meal, try it with our Chicken Stuffed Poblano Peppers.

 How to make esquites: